 If your circumstances have changed and you are no longer able to afford your normal repayments, please do contact us to speak to our Account Management team.
 They will need to understand your situation, go through the various options open to you and then agree what’s best for your individual circumstances.

 We have also included the link to the Money Advice Service below which provides a range of really useful information for the many different circumstances you could currently find yourself in as a result of coronavirus COVID-19.

 I have been financially impacted by coronavirus (COVID-19), can I stop paying?

 You will be able to request a Temporary Payment Deferral up until 31 March 2021.
-Please be aware that this may not be the best option for everyone and will have consequences for your future repayments.
+Please be aware that this may not be the best option for everyone and will have consequences for your repayments and future lending decisions.

 Customers should think carefully before making use of these measures and only do so if they need immediate help.
 Where they can still afford to make payments, they should continue to do so.”

 Christopher Woolard, interim Chief Executive at the FCA